 Medium

 This platform is ideal for writers looking to reach a broader audience.
-You can attract readers from their vast user base by publishing on Medium.
+You can attract readers from its vast user base by publishing on Medium.
 Writers like Benjamin Hardy have leveraged Medium to share their work, leading to book deals and increased professional visibility.

 Guest Blogging

 Writing guest posts for established blogs or websites can significantly boost your portfolio’s exposure.
-Moreover, it allows you to tap into these platforms’ existing audience.
-For example, contributing to sites like ‘The Write Life’ or ‘Content Marketing Institute’ can showcase your expertise to a wider audience, often leading to more freelance opportunities.
+Moreover, it allows you to tap into these platforms’ existing audiences.
+For example, contributing to sites like ‘ The Write Life’ or ‘Content Marketing Institute’ can showcase your expertise to a wider audience, often leading to more freelance opportunities.

 In addition to social media, learning how to create digital products can further enhance your portfolio’s appeal and reach.